cscnitc/blog-site/src/data/blog/adding-new-post.md

 ## Frontmatter

 Frontmatter is the main place to store some important information about the blog post (article).
 Frontmatter lies at the top of the article and is written in YAML format.
-Read more about frontmatter and its usage in [astro documentation](https://docs.astro.build/en/guides/markdown-content/).
+Read more about frontmatter and its usage in .

 Here is the list of frontmatter property for each post.